Complaints and Compliments

-The first thing we will do when we receive a complaint is make sure we understand what has caused you to complain, what impact it has had and what you would like us to do to put things right.
-You will always have a dedicated person to deal with your complaint.
+The first thing we'll do when we receive a complaint is make sure we understand what has caused you to complain, what impact it has had and what you'd like us to do to put things right.
+You'll always have a dedicated person to deal with your complaint.

 Stage one complaint

 All new formal complaints will be reviewed at the first stage of our complaint process.
-We will listen carefully, treat customers fairly and investigate what’s gone wrong and what needs to be done to put things right.
+We'll listen carefully, treat customers fairly and investigate what’s gone wrong and what needs to be done to put things right.

-Once we have enough detail, we will provide you with confirmation that a complaint has been opened, including reference details for the complaint.
-We will acknowledge all complaint requests within five working days.
-Where a complaint requires further investigation, we will provide a response within eight working days.
+Once we have enough detail, we'll provide you with confirmation that a complaint has been opened, including reference details for the complaint.
+We'll acknowledge all complaint requests within five working days.
+Where a complaint requires further investigation, we'll provide a response within ten working days.
 If a complaint relates to a service provided by one of our contractors, we may ask them to investigate so we can provide you with our full response.

 Stage two complaint

-If you are not satisfied with our response at Stage One or feel that we have not delivered, you can make a request to escalate your complaint to Stage Two of our complaints process, which needs to be made within 14 working days.
+If you're not satisfied with our response at Stage One or feel that we've not delivered, you can make a request to escalate your complaint to Stage Two of our complaints process, which needs to be made within 14 working days.

 Only concerns that were part of the original stage one complaint will be considered at Stage Two.
-We will examine the actions and decisions taken at stage one in line with our Complaints Resolution Policy.pdf to make sure they are reasonable and fair and will respond within 21 days.
-We will keep you updated and work with you to agree timescales should we need more time to respond to your complaint.
+We'll examine the actions and decisions taken at stage one in line with our Complaints Resolution Policy - July 23.pdf [pdf] 107KB to make sure they're reasonable and fair and will respond within 20 working days.
+We'll keep you updated and work with you to agree timescales should we need more time to respond to your complaint.

-Stage two complaint response represents our final response to a complaint.
-We hope we will have resolved your complaint but if you’re still not satisfied you can ask the Housing Ombudsman Service to review our responses to you.
+Stage Two complaint response represents our final response to a complaint.
+We hope we'll have resolved your complaint but if you’re still not satisfied you can ask the Housing Ombudsman Service to review our responses to you.